VioletStarsinChains/FelixSaysDoubt/README.md

 - Field Guides/ - Things I dont understand, but professionals might!

-- glossary/ — A lexicon of invented terms, symptoms, AI phrases, and tagged hallucinations
+- glossary/ — A lexicon of terms, invented and otherwise

 - felix/ — Files related to the Felix AI epistemology-based interface prototype